CopticScriptorium/cts/LOD.md

 `urn:cts:copticLit:shenoute.A22.MONB_YA.20141108T000000Z`

-## Vocabulary

-Relationships between the texts in the Coptic Scriptorium corpus are described using the [LAWD Ontology](https://github.com/lawdi/LAWD).

 ## HTTP Responses

 Coptic Scriptorium uses the [303 URI approach](http://linkeddatabook.com/editions/1.0/#htoc12) to resolve requests for texts identified by the persistent URIs described above.